 - Icy or wet sidewalks, walkways, or parking lots

-In some cases, these can be difficult to settle.
-After all, many people assume that just because they suffered an injury, they have a claim, which is not always the case.
-To prove a case in court, you must prove that injuries did occur and were the fault of the condition of the property.
-Additionally, you must prove that the property owner was aware of these unsafe conditions and failed to improve them.
+To prove a case in court, you must prove that injuries did occur and were caused by the unsafe condition of the property.
+Additionally, you must prove that the property owner was aware or should have been aware of these unsafe conditions but failed to improve them.

 Fortunately, the New Orleans attorneys at Gainsburgh, Benjamin, David, Meunier & Warshauer, L.L.C. have decades of experience handling these kinds of cases.
 We possess the knowledge and experience to prepare a case thoroughly and navigate through courtroom proceedings.
 We know exactly what to look for in premises liability and slip and fall cases to prove your claim.